hoangthangta/ThangWikiAPI/README.md

 ```

 ## Cross project's examples
-### Get both Wikidata and Wikipedia by sitelinks or interwiki links
+### Get data from both Wikidata and Wikipedia by sitelink or interwiki link
 Code:
 ```
 from wiki_core import *